Study Gold Coast — Australia's FAVOURITE classroom

 Study Gold Coast aims to educate the community about the value of the sector, provide meaningful student experiences and promote the economic value of the industry in order to expand the city's talent pool, attract more employers and add depth to the city's social fabric.

-Study Gold Coast has launched Australia's largest city-wide student employability program, aimed at showcasing career options, helping to up skill and develop student engagement opportunities.
+Study Gold Coast has launched Australia's largest citywide student employability program, aimed at showcasing career options, helping to upskill and developing student engagement opportunities.

 Become a Member